microsoft/WhatTheHack/XXX-MLOpsFromScratch/Student/04-ReleasePipeline.md

     4. Add a task to test the ACI web service using WebserviceTest.py in "service/code" folder.
 This allows you to run the web service on new data (or test data) to forecast demand for new items.

-        **Note:** If the deployment fails or the web service is "unhealthy", check logs for issues and additional information.
+        **Note:** If the deployment fails or the web service is "unhealthy", check logs in Azure DevOps or Azure ML Studio for issues and additional information.

 ## Success Criteria